benbraou/flex-layout-wiki/Adaptive-Layouts.md

 }
 ```

->  Developers must use the following as a work-around until Beta.5 is released:
+>  NOTE: The above import will not work for Beta.4.
+Developers must use the following as a work-around until Beta.5 is released:
 ```js
 import {ObservableMediaService} from '@angular/flex-layout/media-query/observable-media-service';
 ```